 For more than 30 years, Stresstech has been providing non-destructive and destructive testing solutions for process control and quality inspection.
 Stresstech is headquartered in Finland and has offices in Germany, the United States, and India, as well as sales and service representatives around the world.

-Stresstech’s mission is to serve the quality control needs of the transportation industry as well as energy and marine industry and research institutes alike.
-We have the knowledge and experience all under one roof, from basic science to final assembly.
+Stresstech’s mission is to serve the quality control and material research needs of the manufacturing industry, research institutes and universities by providing testing equipment and knowledge.
+We have the knowledge and experience of our technologies all under one roof, from basic science to production.
 Our team of experts is committed to innovate, develop, and manufacture turnkey systems for:

 - residual stress measurement